contao/docs/docs/manual/layout/templates/template-insertion.en.md

 <?php $this->endblock(); ?>
 ```

-If the template is used in a content element of the type "image", our copyright information is output in addition to the actual image output:
+If the template is used in a content element of the type "image", our copyright information is displayed in addition to the actual image output:

 - Photographed by Donna Evans, licensed as Creative Commons